Emilgardis/RCON-Web-Admin/README.md

     tar -xvf node.tar.xz
     cd node-v6.9.3-linux-armv*

-## Installation Docker
+## Installation with Docker

+*This version is currently outdated until I manage to contact the maintainer*

-[itzg](https://hub.docker.com/r/itzg/) have made a great docker container for rcon web admin.
+[itzg](https://hub.docker.com/r/itzg/) has made a great docker container for rcon web admin.
 If you prefer docker, you can do it with https://hub.docker.com/r/itzg/rcon/

 ## Start/Stop on Linux